 SEO doesn't have to be expensive

-I spend 30 – 45 minutes a day on my blog.
-It is time well spent, when I compare it to the results achieved.
-I have to admit that in the beginning I did spend a lot more time, but that was by virtue of the fact that I was learning a whole heap of new skills and broadening my understanding of this new field.
-I have to admit that I am increasingly happy that I made that investment, because all the dividends from that exercise are now paying off.
+I spend 30 - 45 minutes a day on my blog.
+It is time well spent, when compared to the results achieved.
+I have to admit that in the beginning I did spend a lot more time, but that was by virtue of the fact that I was learning a whole heap of new skills and broadening my understanding of this new field which has been an investment well made because all the dividends from that exercise are now paying off.

 You really need a strategy